SYMPOD/SYMPOD/README.md

 ### :computer: AutoML Models

-To train and test the classic machine learning models using the PXRD patternsfrom SYMPOD with the H2O AutoML library, first download csv files at [Drive](linkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkk), place them inside the *Space_Group_Prediction/AutoML_Data/* folder and then run the following command.
+To train and test the classic machine learning models using the PXRD patterns from SYMPOD with the H2O AutoML library, first download csv files at [Drive](linkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkk), place them inside the *Space_Group_Prediction/AutoML_Data/* folder and then run the following command.

 ```
 python Space_Group_Prediction/automl.py